 If you can keep it in play off the tee you will increase your odds significantly to get the ball close to the green in regulation.
 Remember, your goal is to break 100, not 80.
 In 2018 Henrik Stenson leads the PGA Tour for greens in regulation at 74%.
 The best players only hit ¾ of the greens in regulation!

 If you hit even 4 or 5 greens you have a great chance for shooting in the 90’s.
 This should be a huge relief and eliminate pressure to feel like you need to hit more greens.
 The biggest tip for your approach shot is to take enough club!
+For goodness sake, use a rangefinder so you know how much you need.
 So many beginners try to swing hard with less club and end up chunking or sculling their approach shots.
 Ditch the macho mentality and take enough club to make it to the center of the green.

 4 Basic Fundamentals to Help You Break 100

 Once you understand the two main priorities to break 100, here are four basic fundamentals to get you started to shooting in the 90’s.

 Slices plague at least 80% of amateur golfers.
 Slices kill distance, bring in trouble on the right side of the hole, and can be a confidence killer.
 Your slice might be for a variety of reasons but the most common is a weak grip.
 A weak grip gets the club off plane and produces an over the top swing motion.